nemec/clipr/README.md

 converted to the destination type in the same way other argument values are converted.

+All variable-length arguments must have a type convertible to `IList` (`List`, etc.).
+Optional arguments are not "variable" in length, so they must be a standard property type rather than a collection.

 ```csharp
 [NamedArgument('s', "server", Constraint = NumArgsConstraint.Optional, Const = 1234)]
 public int?
 Server { get; set; }